-Aetna modified CPB 0421 covering breast pump coverage policy, effective December 18, 2025.
-Here's what billing teams need to know about HCPCS codes E0602, E0603, E0604, and the full supply code set.
+Aetna modified CPB 0421 governing breast pump coverage, effective December 18, 2025.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table